Negative Book Reviews: Tips for dealing with them

 Crying Girl by LINCOLN EATHER, via http://www.empireave.com/

-If you haven’t, it might be worth knowing how to prepare yourself for it if and when it happens.
+If you haven’t, it might be worth knowing how to prepare yourself for getting bad book reviews.

 Because the first one you get is pretty upsetting.
 You might feel like giving up, or at least slip into a funk for a day or two, even if you are usually a pretty upbeat person.
 Nothing feels worse than having your hard work attacked. (dramatic I know.
 That’s what it feels like though!)